-The craft project began during the early 1990′s to provide employment for the women and to help fund the Growth Monitoring program.
+The craft project began during the early 1990’s to provide employment for the women and to help fund the Growth Monitoring program.
 Initially, the project more than doubled its sales each year, and in 2001, UPAVIM won the Best Exporter in the Handicrafts Sector from AGEXPRONT, a national trade organization.
-We produce hair accessories, jewelry – recycled and beaded, Christmas tree ornaments, nativities, clerical stoles, sewing and knitting accessories, garden and kitchen accessories, table linens, pet products, kids toys, a large assortment of bags and wallets, and more.
+We produce hair accessories, jewelry, holiday ornaments, nativities, clerical stoles, baby products, kitchen accessories, pet products, kids toys, a large assortment of bags, wallets, and more.

-We also buy products from other organizations in Guatemala to help them get fair trade prices on their products by marketing them in the US, including the following organizations: Chonita, an indigenous cooperative in Santiago Atitlan that produces beaded jewelry, and Proyecto Eco-Quetzal in Coban, an NGO that works with indigenous families to find environmentally sustainable income sources, such as the production of natural candles.
-UPAVIM also buys from indigenous artisan families in Chinautla who make clay products, Ruth y Nohemí, a widows cooperative in Chichcastenango, Flor de Campo, a women’s cooperative weaving shawls, and Pilandros, a family business making candles.
+We also buy products from other organizations in Guatemala.
+This helps us expand our line and in turn helps other producers reach a U.S. market and get a fiar price for their hand-work.
+These groups include Sharing the Dream, an indigenous cooperative in Santiago Atitlan that produces beaded jewelry (their sales help fund an Elder’s Center), MayaKe – pottery, Chonita – beaded jewelry, and Proyecto Eco-Quetzal in Coban, an NGO that works with indigenous families to find environmentally sustainable income sources, such as the production of natural candles.
+UPAVIM also buys from indigenous artisan families in Chinautla who make clay products, Ruth y Nohemí, a widows cooperative in Chichcastenango, and Pilandros, a family business making candles.
 UPAVIM practices fair trade business practices with all of these organizations, buying their goods at above-market prices and insuring that each organization is paying their workers fair wages.

 UPAVIM is a member of the Fair Trade Federation which is an Alternative Trade Organization in the United States promoting fair trade in Canada and the US. www.fairtradefederation.org We have sent representatives from Guatemala and the US to many of their conferences over the years.